a-tabaza/genai_interview_questions/README.md

 - [Principled Instructions Are All You Need for Questioning LLaMA-1/2, GPT-3.5/4](https://arxiv.org/abs/2312.16171v2)
 - [Prompting Fundamentals and How to Apply them Effectively by Eugene Yan (Amazon)](https://eugeneyan.com/writing/prompting/?es_id=3eb4c98a3b)

+Alternatively, newer research directions investigate using an algorithmic way of optimizing the prompts, this has been explored extensively in the [DSPy](https://github.com/stanfordnlp/dspy) package, which provides the means to do this, their work is also published in this [paper](https://arxiv.org/abs/2212.14024).
 ### What LLM framework produces the best outputs?
 There is no answer for this question, I put it as an excuse to link this reference:
 - [Fuck You, Show Me The Prompt.](https://hamel.dev/blog/posts/prompt/)